 The National Debt just exceeded $23,000,000,000,000.
 You read that correctly.
 The United States is $23 trillion in debt.
-The national debt is one of the most important issues we face.
+And it is rising by nearly $1 trillion each year.
+To put this in further perspective, each year, the United States must currently pay $490 billion (10% of our entire budget) on the interest alone.
+Imagine for a moment how $490 billion could be spent on other programs for the benefit of the Country.
+Thus, it is clear that the National Debt is one of the most important issues we face.
 And it’s one of the primary reasons that I'm running for Congress.

-The National Debt is so much of an issue that leading up to the last presidential election, it became a central talking point for Donald Trump and conservative media outlets.
+You may recall that leading up to the last presidential election, the National Debt became a central talking point for Donald Trump and conservative media outlets.
 President Trump promised to “run the country like a business" and tackle our debt.

 Having spent nearly 20 years in working in accounting, I quickly realized that President Trump and the Republicans had no interest in running the country like a business.
 Instead, they're running it as their own personal Ponzi scheme.